Alaska Food Coalition

 Established in 1996, AFC began as an initiative supported by the Alaska Department of Health and Human Services (now Department of Health).
 Initially, the coalition focused on helping agencies and village councils access food resources and funding opportunities to support food security programs.
 Over time, AFC evolved into a statewide advocacy and education force, working with lawmakers, community leaders, and partner organizations to enact meaningful policy changes.

 In 2001, AFC transitioned to Food Bank of Alaska, allowing it to access broader funding streams, including federal USDA grants, which continue to sustain the coalition today.
-AFC's work has expanded to include legislative advocacy, research on food insecurity, and support for local food programs through mini-grants and partnerships.
+AFC's work has expanded to include legislative advocacy, research on food insecurity, and support for local food programs through capacity building mini-grants and partnerships.

 OUR WORK